nibasya/MozjpegGUI/MozJpegGUI/Ship/x64_Global/ReadMe.txt

  h) If you want to continue the conversion with other sets of the files, push ÅgClearÅh button, and start again from b).

 6. History
  Ver.
+1.1:
+  1. The software now shows error message instead of shutting down itself when an error has happened in mozjpeg.
+  2. The software now can read .BMP files which is stored in top-down style; which is very rare.
+ Ver.
 1.0:
    Published.